Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 See the wax collections of different celebrities, sports legends, and even world leaders.
 And because of the impressive sculpting skills, it’s quite hard to distinguish reality from the replicas!

 To add more fun to your visit, Madame Tussauds Singapore offers animated exhibits for everyone.
-Learn the history of the country through the Spirit of Singapore Boat Ride.
+Learn the history of the Singapore through the Spirit of Singapore Boat Ride.

 If want to visit this place soon, take time to read my tips for visiting Madame Tussauds Singapore to familiarize the details beforehand.